-- House (37 comments) covering a variety of areas including overheating, lack of privacy, size of section, build quality, lack of storage and difficulties in drying clothes:
+■ House (37 comments) covering a variety of areas including overheating, lack of privacy, size of section, build quality, lack of storage and difficulties in drying clothes:

-- "Being unable to cool home properly in summer"
+"Being unable to cool home properly in summer"

-- "Build quality of houses"

-- "Difficult (if not impossible) to do minor changes to your home if they are street facing.
-So many hoops to jump through, hate it unnecessary bureaucracy!"
+"Difficult (if not impossible) to do minor changes to your home if they are street facing.
+So many hoops to jump through, hate it - unnecessary bureaucracy!"

-- "House prices to move somewhere bigger, and lack of car parking spaces"

-- "Lack of storage in our house"
+"Lack of storage in our house"

-- "land is too small"

-- "Laundry drying"
+"Laundry drying"

-- "Less private space"

-- "Maintenance costs"